Prof Tim Ibell - Chairman of The Structural Awards Judging Panel

 Tim has been Professor of Structural Engineering at the University of Bath since 2003, including a year's interlude as the Sir Kirby Laing Professor of Civil Engineering at the University of Cambridge in 2017/18.

 Will is Head of Climate Action at the IStructE.
 He leads the Institution’s response to the climate emergency, bringing this action into all aspects of our work including the publication of best-practice emergency guidance.
 Prior to his current role, he was a practising structural engineer at Arup for over ten years, where he was responsible for key aspects of ambitious architectural projects across the world from the UK to Taiwan and Rwanda.

 Will is Chair of the CIC’s 2050 Group, and helps lead the institution’s Climate Emergency Task Group.
 In 2017 he was presented with the Institution’s Young Structural Engineering Professional Award for his design work whilst at Arup.

 Dr Michael Cook

-Michael is a Partner of BuroHappold, having been Chairman from 2011 to 2017.
-He is well known in the industry for his significant contribution to designing innovative buildings and enhancing the reputation of the profession.
-Mike was a Vice-President of The Institution of Structural Engineers 2015/6 and is a Fellow of the Royal Academy of Engineering.
-In 2009, he received the IABSE Milne Medal for his contributions to structural design and in 2017 received an honorary Doctorate of Engineering from the University of Bath for his contribution to the profession.
-He is Professor of Creative Design in the Department of Civil Engineering at Imperial College, London.
+In 2009 he received the IABSE Milne Medal for his contribution to structural design, and in 2017 he received an honorary Doctorate of Engineering from the University of Bath for his contribution to the profession.
+He is a Fellow of the Royal Academy of Engineering and Adjunct Professor of Creative Design in the Department of Civil Engineering at Imperial College, London.